harshdadhaniya/ML-model/README.md

 The main dataset (Bengaluru_House_Data.csv) can also be downloaded from kaggle: https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data

-The main objective of the study to learn following things.
+The main objectives of the study is to learn following things.
 1. Get more familiarize with libraries like numpy, pandas, matplotlib etc
 2. Understnad basics of ML regression models using sci-kit learn
 3. Learn and understnad the importance of cleaning the dataset, removing outliers,build ML model, hyperparameter tuning, and how to save ML models